COCO: A Platform for Comparing Continuous Optimizers in a Black-Box Setting: Benchmarking methodology

-For example, we consider the absolute location of the optimum not a defining function feature.
-Consequently, in a typical \href{https://github.com/numbbo/coco}{COCO} benchmark suite, instances with randomized search space translations are presented to the optimizer.\footnote[10]{ Conducting either several trials on instances with randomized search space translations or with a randomized initial solution is equivalent, given that the optimizer behaves translation invariant (disregarding domain boundaries). }
+\end{itemize} thereby providing a ``fairer'' and more robust setup.
+For example, we do not consider the absolute position of the optimum as a defining function feature.
+Therefore, in a typical \href{https://github.com/numbbo/coco}{COCO} benchmark suite, instances with different (pseudo-randomized) search space translations are presented to the solver.
+If a solver is translation invariant (and hence ignores domain boundaries), this is equivalent to varying the initial solution.

-\section{Runtime and Target Values}
+\subsection{Runtime and Target Values}

-In order to measure the runtime of an algorithm on a problem, we establish a hitting time condition.
-We prescribe a \textbf{target value}, \(t\), which is an \(f\)-value or more generally a quality indicator-value \phantomsection {\hyperref[index:han2016perf]{\emph{{[}HAN2016perf{]}}}} \phantomsection {\hyperref[index:bro2016]{\emph{{[}BRO2016{]}}}}.
-For a single run, when an algorithm reaches or surpasses the target value \(t\) on problem \((f_i, n, j)\), we say it has \emph{solved the problem} \((f_i, n, j, t)\) --- it was successful.\footnote[11]{ Reflecting the \emph{anytime} aspect of the experimental setup, we use the term \emph{problem} in two meanings: as the problem the algorithm is benchmarked on, \((f_i, n, j)\), and as the problem, \((f_i, n, j, t)\), an algorithm may solve by hitting the target \(t\) with the runtime, \(\mathrm{RT}(f_i, n, j, t)\), or may fail to solve.
-Each problem \((f_i, n, j)\) gives raise to a collection of dependent problems \((f_i, n, j, t)\).
-Viewed as random variables, the events \(\mathrm{RT}(f_i, n, j, t)\) given \((f_i, n, j)\) are not independent events for different values of \(t\). }
+In order to measure the runtime of a solver on a problem, we consider a hitting time condition.
+We define a non-increasing \emph{quality indicator measure} and prescribe a set of \textbf{target values}, \(t\) \cite{HAN2016perf,BRO2015,BRO2016}.
+In the single-objective unconstrained case, the quality indicator is the best so-far-seen \(f\)-value. \footnote{ In the constrained, multiobjective and noisy cases, the quality indicator measure is more intricate.
+In the multiobjective case, for example, we use a version of the hypervolume indicator of all so-far evaluated solutions and approximate the optimal value from experimental data in order to derive informative target values \cite{BRO2016}.
+For more information, please see Appendix~\ref{app:mo}. } For a single run, when the quality indicator reaches or surpasses a target value \(t\) on problem \((f_i, n, j)\), we say the solver has \emph{solved the problem} \((f_i, n, j, t)\)---the solver was successful. \footnote{ Reflecting the \emph{anytime} aspect of the experimental setup, we use the term \emph{problem} in two meanings: (a) for the problem the solver is benchmarked on, \((f_i, n, j)\), and (b) for the problem, \((f_i, n, j, t)\), a solver may solve by hitting the target \(t\) with the runtime, \(\mathrm{RT}(f_i, n, j, t)\), or may fail to solve within the experimentation budget.
+Each problem \((f_i, n, j)\) gives raise to a collection of \emph{dependent} problems \((f_i, n, j, t)\).
+Viewed as random variables, given \((f_i, n, j)\), the \del{events} \(\mathrm{RT}(f_i, n, j, t)\) are not independent \del{events} for different values of \(t\).
+In particular, the Cumulative Distribution Function (CDF) for any larger \(t\) dominates the CDF for any smaller (i.e., more difficult) \(t\). } We typically collect runtimes for around a hundred different target values from each \emph{single} run.